Shadkoech/Webstack-Portfolio-Project/README.md

 1. Access the web application in your browser by navigating to `http://localhost:8000`.
 2. Access the front-end by navigating to `http://localhost:5173/`
 3. Register an account or log in (if you already have one).
 You can access olkisir as: an admin, dispatcher, transporter or a trader
-4. Onced logged in with appropriate roles, you will be navigated to different dashboards with different fucntionalities and permissions
+4. Onced logged in with appropriate roles, you will be navigated to different dashboards with different functionalities and permissions:
+   - **Dispatcher dashboad**:
+      1. Makes new orders, updates and views available orders
+      2. Registers traders, transporters and products
+      3. Assigns available orders to transporters
-   - **Dispatcher dashboad**: Makes, updates and views new and available orders; registers traders, transporters and products; assigns transporters new orders; receives returned orders from the trader
+      4. Receives returned orders from the trader

-   - **Transporter dashboad**: Views and lists assigned orders to a particular transporter
+   - **Transporter dashboad**:
+      1. Views and lists assigned orders to a particular transporter

+   - **Trader dashboad**:
+      1. Receives orders from the dispatcher
-   - **Trader dashboad**: Receives orders from the dispatcher; initiate, view or edit returns to be sent back to dispatcher dashboard
+      2. Views received orders from the dispatcher
+      3. Initiates and edits returns to be sent back to the dispatcher

 ## Database